-Julia Merfeld, age 21 and mother of 2 children was recently convicted of “Solicitation of Murder” and sentenced to a minimum of 5 years and 8 months in prison, and for a sentence which was not to exceed 20 years for attempting to have her husband Jacob Merfeld murdered.
+Julia Merfeld, age 21 and mother of 2 children, was convicted of “Solicitation of Murder” for attempting to have her husband Jacob Merfeld murdered.
+In 2013, she was sentenced to a minimum of 5 years and 8 months in prison for a sentence not to exceed 20 years.

 Initially, Ms. Merfeld approached a co-worker by the name of Carlos Ramos to commit the murder.
 She told him that her husband had a $400,000 life insurance policy and that she would pay him $50,000 to commit the murder and would pay him in several $9,000 installments.

 Ramos reported the incident to the police and then arranged for Ms. Merfeld to meet with an associate of his who would be willing to commit the murder for her and at the agreed upon terms.
 The associate was actually an undercover detective who met with Ms. Mefeld in his vehicle on two separate occasions and both meetings were videotaped.

 The accused did not actually present a reason for the murder other to say that killing her husband was easier than divorcing him.
 She also made it clear that she wanted the killing to look like an accident and asked the undercover detective to simply break his neck.